amooma/ruby-auf-schienen.de/en/03-ruby-introduction/03-chapter3.markdown

 # Ruby Introduction

-This book requires basic knowledge of HTML, plus the reader - you, in other words - should also have a basic understanding of programming.

-A couple of years ago I made the mistake of trying to understand Ruby on Rails without knowing anything about Ruby.
+A couple of years ago I made the mistake of starting with Ruby on Rails without knowing anything about Ruby.
 Ruby just looked so simple, so I didn't give it another thought.
 But because I did not have a basic understanding of Ruby, I was not able to understand Rails properly.
 So I